ccharon/docs/zipdrive/readme.md

 I wanted an old-fashioned way to transfer "bigger" chunks of data to a 386 class PC.

 As the 386 and 486 machines do not have USB, I thought of Zip Disks.
 On the 386 side the parallel port was kind of an obivous choice.
-For the modern PC I initally wanted to use an USB Zip Drive (which I also have and it works without further setup on Linux and Macos.
+For the modern PC I initially wanted to use an USB Zip Drive (which I also have and it works without further setup on Linux and Macos.
 I have not tried Windows).

 But then I asked myself would it be possible to use the parallel port on the modern PC as well?
 I have a parallel port version on a modern PC?
 Short answer: Yes.